David Silva crashes Real Sociedad website as ex-Man City star's shock return to Spain confirmed | Goal.com

 The 34-year-old has signed a two-year deal through to the summer of 2022.

-Such was the surprise at the move, Real Sociedad's website crashed shortly after the transfer was confirmed.
+Such was the surprise at the move, Real Sociedad's website crashed shortly after the transfer was confirmed as people scrambled to find out details of the move.

 Serie A side Lazio were believed to be frontrunners for his signature, but the former Spain international has instead decided to return to La Liga a decade after he left Valencia for Manchester City.